-- 1. Select Configuration > Headers. - 343.
-In the Header Administration dialog box, click the web service header you want to modify and either right-click it and select Edit or click ... - 344.
+- 1. Select Configuration > Headers. - 2.
+In the Header Administration dialog box, click the web service header you want to modify and either right-click it and select Edit or click - 3.
 In the Header Editor dialog box, in the Header Information pane, complete the following substeps. - 1.
 Type the name of the header in the Header Name field. - 2.
 From the Match Result Display drop-down box, select the procedure that defines the information that displays in the Results pane in the Job window when a match occurs.
-Refer to Configuring Procedures for more information about procedures. - For an overview of the steps required to configure jobs that use this query to populate the Results pane in the Job window, refer to Specifying data displayed in Results pane. - 3.
-Select the QAS Enabled check box to enable QAS on the header.
-This option is enabled by default.
+Refer to Configuring Procedures for more information about procedures.

+For an overview of the steps required to configure jobs that use this query to populate the Results pane in the Job window, refer to Specifying data displayed in Results pane.